-Most Washington area homeowners will save more than $400 a year by switching from their current insurance company to a lower-priced company.
+Most Washington area homeowners can save more than $500 a year by switching from their current insurance company to a lower-priced one.
 Some will save more than $1,000.

 We collected annual premiums for sample policyholders for the companies that write almost all of the homeowners insurance business in the Washington area.
 Costs vary significantly from company to company.
 For instance, our family living in D.C. would pay only $978 per year with Travelers, $2,752 to continue with State Farm, their current insurer, and also more than $2,500 per year with Amica or Lemonade.

-Although rates for homeowners insurance depend in large part on variables you can’t control, there are steps you can take—in addition to shopping for the best rate—to minimize costs:
+Although rates for homeowners insurance depend largely on variables you can’t control, there are steps you can take—besides shopping for the best rate—to minimize costs:

 - Choose a high deductible.

-- Consider buying your homeowners and auto policies from the same company.
-Many companies offer dual-policy discounts to customers who insure both their homes and cars with them.
-But keep in mind that such discounts are usually small and won’t make a high-priced company a good deal.
-Click here for our ratings of auto insurance companies.
+- Consider buying your home and auto policies from the same company.
+Many offer discounts to customers who insure both their homes and cars with them.
+But keep in mind that such discounts are usually small and won’t make a high-priced insurer a good deal.

-Fortunately, it is possible to choose a low-priced company and still get good claims service.
-Our Ratings Tables provide insight on companies’ service performance.
+Fortunately, you can choose a low-priced company and still get good claims service.
+We also report on companies’ claims handling service performance.